 Let’s start with today, and then head back in time

-Before joining Dispatch I was a Principal at Trade, a start-up agency focused on brand-building and storytelling.
+Prior to my freelance life, I was a Principal at Trade, a start-up agency focused on brand-building and storytelling.
 Trade believed brands that actively help people find, express and shape their own personal narratives are ultimately more relevant and valuable.
 I went to Trade because I saw an opportunity to grow the agency’s capabilities, and to help a new client — GE Capital Bank — reach customers in new ways through a narrative-based content marketing strategy.

 GE Capital Bank hired Trade to develop a strategy for diversifying their marketing efforts, which were based on a $15mm digital spend on paid search and display — both of which had had extremely high costs per acquisition (CPA).
-To lower CPA, we embraced the idea that creating more sharable stories would increase organic search rankings and referral traffic from social media, and drive editorial concepts for native advertising.
+To lower CPA, we embraced the idea that creating more shareable stories would increase organic search rankings and referral traffic from social media, and drive editorial concepts for native advertising.
 We developed a content marketing strategy that did just that.

 Life as a global digital marketing communications leader